 What do the 1 July changes mean for your super?

-The new financial year saw a few changes to super.
+The start of the financial year saw a few changes to super.
 This included measures to protect your super from erosion by fees and costs, known as the ‘Protecting Your Super Package’.

 Announced in the 2018/19 Federal Budget, and then amended following public consultation, these measures are now law.
 While they took effect from 1 July 2019, not all of the changes apply to our members.